willcav/flutter_challenge_cloudwalk/README.md

 ### Resources

+Some of the features in the core package are abstractions of popular dependencies.
+Abstractions serve as a high-level representation of the functionality provided by third-party libraries.

+By leveraging abstractions and wrappers, we can achieve greater maintainability in our codebases.
+When the need arises to switch to a different library or upgrade to a newer version, the changes can be confined to the implementation of the abstraction or wrapper.

 - **Network**: Provides a comprehensive network layer abstraction with domain-driven design.
 It separates concerns into domain, data, and infrastructure layers, offering flexibility and ease of testing.
+The Network implements the `Dio` package to handle HTTP requests.
 - **Geolocation**: Provides a comprehensive geolocation abstraction with domain-driven design.
 It separates concerns into domain, data, and infrastructure layers, offering flexibility and ease of testing.
-- **ServiceLocator**:
-    - Abstractions serve as a high-level representation of the functionality provided by third-party libraries.

-    - By leveraging abstractions and wrappers, we can achieve greater maintainability in our codebases.
-      When the need arises to switch to a different service locator library or upgrade to a newer version,
-      the changes can be confined to the implementation of the abstraction or wrapper.
+The Geolocation implements the `geolocator` package to handle location requests.

-    - In this project, the GetIt dependency is encapsulated within the GetItDriver implementation, adhering to the interface we've defined.
+- **ServiceLocator**: In this project, the GetIt dependency is encapsulated within the GetItDriver implementation, adhering to the interface we've defined.
 - **Utils**: Provides a set of utility functions that can be used across the application.

 ### Map Package

 The map package holds the main feature of the app.
-It provides the `MapPage` component and the uses the `Geolocation` to handle the user's location.
+It provides the `MapPage` component and uses the `Geolocation` to handle the user's location.

 ---